Retirement Article

 2. Regular Exercise

 This one takes a little more effort, but it doesn't need to be strenuous.
 Pumping iron is great if you want to do it.
-As we get older and for most of us who are retired, lifting heavy weights is a younger man's exercise.
+As we get older and for most of us who are retirement age, lifting heavy weights is a younger man's exercise.
 Fortunately, it's not necessary.
 As I've written in other posts, Qi Gong, Tai Chi, Yoga, and even walking are excellent low-impact exercises.
 These exercises will give your brain plenty of fresh oxygen, which is necessary for good cognitive function.
 Regular exercise also helps to keep your body in shape.

 3. Healthy Eating Habits